Kanesatake: Kanehsatà:ke Resistance

-The SQ were joined by a paramilitary squad of Canadian army and Montreal police.
+The SQ were joined by a squad of Canadian army and Montreal police.
 The Quebec government requested support from the Canadian Army, which sent in 3700 troops.
 This was the beginning of a 78-day standoff between the Mohawk Nation and their allies (both aboriginal and non-aboriginal) against the SQ and Canadian Army.

-The sister community of Kahnawake erected a barricade on the Mercier Bridge at the South Shore of Montreal, in order to protect the people of Kanehsatà:ke from a second raid.
+The sister community of Kahnawake erected a barricade on the Mercier Bridge at the South Shore of Montreal, in support of the Mohawk at Kahnesatake.
 Non-Mohawk residents of the area became enraged about traffic delays in trying to get through the area and across the river.

 Provincial and national leaders participated in negotiations between the Mohawk and the provincial government.
 Negotiations between the Mohawk nation and the Quebec and the Canadian governments did not resolve the land issue.
 The International Federation of Human Rights, based in Paris, France, investigated and concluded that neither the provincial nor federal governments acted in good faith during negotiations.
 But the Mohawk at Kanehsatà:ke were forced by the Canadian Army to remove their barricades.
 Police and military forces pushed the remaining protesters back until they were confined to the Onentokon Treatment Centre and surrounded by the military.

 In the end, the Mohawk chose to leave the treatment center, although they did not formally surrender.
 Those who remained at the treatment center were immediately arrested, with the men and the women separated and sent to the Farnham army base.
 Other Mohawk activists were ultimately arrested for criminal acts committed before the army moved into the community.
 These Mohawk were convicted.

 All the Mohawk arrested at the treatment center on the issue of the barricades were acquitted.
 A separate trial was held for individual Mohawks, who were charged.
 As of 2019, the land dispute is still ongoing.